gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot is generally not to good with writing interfaces.
 Instead you should do this yourself and let Copilot fill in the gaps.

-## Conclusion

-// remove conclusions?

-Interfaces should always be designed from a user point of view.
-This makes them much better as user friendlines is the main goal of any interface.

-APIs are extremely delicate.
-You have to get it right on the first attempt.
-You really have to reconsider every change you make several times.
-And don’t make any breaking changes unless it’s absolutely necessary.

-Defining interfaces should generally not be done by Copilot.
-Rather this is a task that should be done by the programmer.
-Copilot is better with writing the implementation of a function or class, depending on the interface provided.
+This is generally also the better approach than writing some comments and let Copilot define code based on these comments.

 # 8. Functions